wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/UserGuideEN.md

 Right-click on the note icon and select "Transform to route note" from the context menu.
 The transformation is only possible if no route is being edited.
 The note will be attached to the route closest to it.

+<a id="AllManeuverNotesFromOsm"></a>
+#### Create a note for each route maneuver

+Right-click on the route and select "Create a note for each route maneuver" from the context menu.
+A confirmation request is displayed.
+For each route maneuver, [a SVG note from the OpenStreetMap data](#SvgNoteFromOsm) will be created.

 <a id="NoteDlg"></a>
 ### The note dialog box